stenczelt/pkp-lego/project.rst

 Choosing a Project
 ---------------------

 Since you don't yet have experience with constructing and programming Mindstorms robots, it might feel difficult to tell what a project with the right size is.
 In order to engage the size and complexity of robot building projects, search YouTube for *EV3* (or for the older version, *NXT*), and check out the example projects below.
 Searching YouTube is also a good way to come up with project ideas.
+(Beware that some of the more spectacular projects on YouTube would require more lego kit, and more time to build and program than what you have available here)

 Project suggestions: